 Online auctions (or e-auctions) are big business and can catapult the regional auction house onto an international stage with access to new and dynamic global markets.

-This article looks at ways to mitigate the organisation’s risks which come from adding an auction to a company’s website.
+This article looks at ways to mitigate the organisation's risks which come from running an auction.
 The information does not constitute legal advice and organisations considering an online auction should always seek expert opinion.